substring/attractplus/doc/source/stdlib/stdstringlib.rst

 .. js:function:: regexp.capture(str [, start])

-    returns an array of tables containing two indexs("begin" and "end")of the first match of the regular expression in the string `str`.
+    returns an array of tables containing two indexes ("begin" and "end") of the first match of the regular expression in the string `str`.
     An array entry is created for each captured sub expressions.
 If no match occurs returns null.
-    The search starts from the index `start` of the string, if `start` is omitted the search starts from the beginning of the string.
+    The search starts from the index `start` of the string; if `start` is omitted the search starts from the beginning of the string.

-    the first element of the returned array(index 0) always contains the complete match.
+    The first element of the returned array(index 0) always contains the complete match.

     ::